BlueReverberation/BlueReverberation/README.md

 || i am very a patient and trusted person so you can trust me anytime!

+   + i run / own an discord server.
+If you want to join my essemble, then whisper me and ill send invitation to _The Reverberation Essemble_. (try asking again when my status is 🟢, or 💬 if i dont respond)

 || status :
   + 🟢 : available anytime .
   + 💬 : bored and looking for an interaction (*feel free to interact!*) .